trueangle/kotlin-native-aws-lambda-runtime/README.md

 }
 ```

+###Streaming
-**Streaming** functions, on the other hand, sends back data as soon as it's available, rather than
+Streaming function, on the other hand, sends back data as soon as it's available, rather than
 waiting for all the data to be ready.
 It processes and returns the response in chunks, piece by
 piece, which can be useful when you want to start delivering results right away, especially for
 large or ongoing tasks.
 This allows for faster responses and can handle data as it comes